 Let’s see how Good-Gums can help!

-Whether you use it when brushing, as an aid to flossing or as a mouthwash, Good-Gums is particularly formulated to help the gums.
+Good-Gums is specifically formulated for gums with clinically proven ingredients of the highest purity and potency.
 It works with your body’s natural processes, whose predisposition is to heal and nurture.
 Good-Gums takes advantage of two facts about your gums: their cells have some of the fastest replacement rates in your body, and they are comprised almost entirely of connective tissue.
-In most of the body a cell lives for weeks, months or even years before being replaced, while a new gum cell is replaced after only 5 to 7 days.
-Healthier gum cells can start taking the place of less-healthy cells quickly, if they are given what they need.
-Particularly for connective tissue cells, what they need during their formation is a large amount of vitamin C. Good-Gums provides a healthy amount of vitamin C, plus citrus bioflavonoids that help the body utilize the vitamin C. The Good-Gums formula dissolves right in the mouth to be absorbed directly by the gums, where it’s needed the most.
+In most of the body a cell lives for an average of 7 to 10 years before being replaced, while a new gum cell is replaced after only 7 to 14 days.
+Healthier gum cells can start replacing less-healthy cells quickly, if they are given what they need.
+What new gum cells need is what all connective tissue cells absolutely rely on for their formation: a large amount of vitamin C. Good-Gums is unique in providing a healthy amount of vitamin C, plus citrus bioflavonoids that help the body utilize the vitamin C. Check the labels: other products (whether pastes. balms or essential oils) just don’t provide it.
+The Good-Gums formula dissolves right in the mouth to be absorbed directly by the gums, where it’s needed the most.

-To help remove plaque from constant contact with the gum margins (where they can re-infect the gums), Good-Gums helps remove plaque using cranberry, which has the unusual property of loosening the grip of plaque, so that it can more easily be removed during brushing and flossing.
+To help remove plaque from constant contact with the gum margins (where they can re-infect the gums), Good-Gums employs the extraordinary property of cranberry, which significantly loosens the grip of plaque bacteria on the nanoscale, so that it the plaque bacteria can more easily be removed by the mechanical action of toothbrush bristles and floss.

-Your gums can improve by the combination of these three strategies: active nutritional help for the formation of healthier gum cells, soothing sore tissue, and reducing the numbers of and contact by infectious agents.
+Your gums can improve by the combination of these three strategies: by our unique active nutritional support for the formation of healthier new gum cells, by soothing sore tissue while your gums are recuperating, and by reducing the excessive numbers of and contact by infectious agents.

 Try it and see for yourself…